zertrin/clikraken/README.md

   --debug               debug mode
-  --raw                 output raw json results from the API --csv                 output results from the API as CSV --cron                activate cron mode (tone down errors due to timeouts
+  --raw                 output raw json results from the API --csv                 output results from the API as CSV --fileout             output results to a datetime named file saved in the
+                        current working directory
+  --cron                activate cron mode (tone down errors due to timeouts
                         or unavailable Kraken service)